-1. An investment in an approved real estate development with a minimum value of USD 300,000, which must be held for a minimum period of five years.
+1. An investment in an approved real estate development with a minimum value fixed by the government, which must be held for a minimum period of five years.
 Additional costs may also be incurred depending on the real estate developer.

 2. An investment in an approved enterprise project (as set out in the regulations) with a minimum investment of USD 3.5 million, plus the creation of no less than three permanent jobs.